tarasmatsyk/dotfiles/README.md

 # dotfiles
 This repository contains my dotfiles

-## I have writing documentation, so I will update it later.. somehow
+## I hate writing documentation, so I will update it later.. somehow